He korero whakarapopoto

 By the early 20th century councils in main cities provided electricity and gas networks, piped water, tramways, parks, libraries and swimming pools.
 Some also provided housing, sports fields, museums and zoos.

 In 1963 the Auckland Regional Authority was set up to coordinate services such as drainage and waste collection.
-Other regional authorities were later established.
+Other regional authorities were established later.

 In 1989 the central government made major changes to local government.
 Around 850 organisations were consolidated into 86 local authorities.
 These were restructured so a non-elected chief executive employed staff and managed operations.
 Commercial and non-commercial activities were separated.